DataBytes-Organisation/PTFI_web/README.md

 ## Contribution Guidelines
 We welcome all forms of contributions, whether it's proposing new features, bug fixes, or documentation improvements.
 If you would like to contribute code, please follow these steps:

-Fork the project repository
 Create your feature branch
 Commit your changes
 Push to the branch
-Create a new Pull Request
+Create a new Pull Request to have it reviewed.
+Merge only after it is approved by a reviewer.

 ## License
 This project is licensed under the MIT License.
 For more information, please see the LICENSE file.